aplosdev/boosts/README.md

 ```

 It's important to add the plugin's styles inside the class name of the plugin, to avoid conflicts with other plugins and the main stylesheet of the theme.

+## Packaging

+The content of this repository is automatically packaged and published to NPM through GitHub Packages.
+The package is published under the `@aplosdev/plugins` scope.
+The package is installed by the theme's main package.